gsanchit01/sanchitgupta/content/about.md

 content = """
 • Developed and implemented a highly scalable Node JS and Flask microservices architecture for the backend, resulting in a 50% reduction in response time.
-• Implemented integration of Postgres database with Node JS and Flask microservices, leveraging AWS infrastructure and used Redis and celery to improve system speed by 40%
+• Implemented integration of Postgres Databases with Node JS and Flask microservices, leveraging AWS infrastructure and used Redis and celery to improve system speed by 40%
 """